autoplot/documentation/javadoc/org/das2/util/TimingConsoleFormatter.md

+# org.das2.util.TimingConsoleFormatter

-# org.das2.util.TimingConsoleFormatterPrint the elapsed time and logger name with each message.
+Print the elapsed time and logger name with each message.

-TimingConsoleFormatter( )
+# TimingConsoleFormatter( )

 ***